Red Fife Wheat: a Peterborough discovery in bread baskets across the country

 Red Fife is now particularly favoured by artisan bakers for its red colour, the nice crust it gives to bread and the robust, nutty flavour.
 Our favourite way to use it is mixing it half-and-half with all-purpose flour in a wheat yeast bread sweetened with honey, or mixing about one-third with all-purpose flour in biscuits.

-Lang Pioneer Village celebrates Red Fife Wheat and David & Jane Fife’s story at their Harvest Day, with threshing and milling demonstrations, music and other celebrations fitting to a pioneer harvest.
+Lang Pioneer Village celebrates Red Fife Wheat and David & Jane Fife’s story

 For more information visit their website.